LD4/entity_metadata_management/docs/0.1/index.md

         * set the `id` property to the _entity_uri_
         * set the `type` property to the entity type
         * set the `updated` property to the datetime of the change to the entity
-        * set the `summary` property to the human readable description of the change

 Update the previous Change Set:
 * add a `next` property that points to the new Change Set